soxueren/atsd/api/network/README.md

-## Overview
+# Network API

-Network commands provide a simple interface for inserting time series data, properties, and messages into Axibase Time-Series Database (ATSD) server.
+Network API provides a set of plain text commands for inserting numeric time series, key=value properties, and tagged messages into Axibase Time Series Database via TCP and UDP network protocols.

-You can use telnet, netcat or any programming language that lets you connect to remote systems via TCP/IP to send data into ATSD.
+You can use netcat, telnet, UNIX pipes, or any programming language that lets you connect to a remote server via TCP/UDP protocol to insert data into ATSD.

+## Data Commands

+* series
+* property
+* message
+* csv
+* nmon

+## Control Commands

+* ping
+* time
+* exit

 ### Sending a single command